alexpods/iota-seed/README.md

 > Unfortunately I don't know a really secure way to generate a seed on Windows OS.
 > `crypto.randomBytes` is preudo random and `powershell` has it's own flaws.
-> But you still can use Docker to generate a seed on a Windows OS (see the example above)